mixmastamyk/console/docs/why.rst

 (which mildly overlap in functionality with this package and themselves).
-They are low-level interfaces however, focused on "full screen" terminal apps and tty control respectively, while abstracting hardware that no longer really exists except in museums.
+They are low-level interfaces however, focused on "full screen" terminal apps and tty control respectively, while continuing to abstract hardware that rarely exists except in museums.
-ANSI codes won,
+ANSI codes may have won,
 but styling a text snippet here and there or setting a title was thought too… trivial perhaps.